 You usually need to avoid eating for 10 to 12 hours before you have this blood test.
 You may drink water and take medicines your doctor prescribed during this time.
 But avoid drinking liquids other than water.

-For more information, see the topic Cholesterol and Triglyceride Tests.
+To learn more, see the topic Cholesterol and Triglyceride Tests.

 eMedicineHealth Medical Reference from Healthwise